Lusitaniae/apache_exporter/README.md

 ```
 *Please be aware that binary generated using `go get` or `go build` with defaults may not work in busybox/alpine base images.*

-Alternively, a go docker container can be used to generate the binary.
+Another option is to use a docker go container to generate the binary.

 Pick an appropriate go image from https://hub.docker.com/_/golang.
 Inside the project directory run:
 ```